 The Cedar River Stream Sampling project provides a great opportunity for “citizen scientists” to learn about the importance of using macro-invertebrates to monitor the health of a watershed.
 Macro-invertebrates are animals without a backbone that can be seen with the naked eye.
 These bottom-dwelling animals include crustaceans and worms, but most are aquatic insects.

 During the sampling day, experienced volunteers act as team leaders and collectors, working in the streams to ensure quality samples are acquired.
 Newer volunteers assist their team leaders with sorting and transporting the samples.
+Below is a video showing the collecting and picking process.

 The Cedar River Stream Sampling project provides a great opportunity for “citizen scientists” to learn about the importance of using macro-invertebrates to monitor the health of a watershed.
 Macro-invertebrates are animals without a backbone that can be seen with the naked eye.
 These bottom-dwelling animals include crustaceans and worms, but most are aquatic insects.

 During the sampling day, experienced volunteers act as team leaders and collectors, working in the streams to ensure quality samples are acquired.
 Newer volunteers assist their team leaders with sorting and transporting the samples.
+Below is a video showing the collecting and picking process.

 The following Monday evening, volunteers identify the species that have been collected.
 The types of species collected help determine the water quality at the site.
 Those results are then shared with the State of Michigan.